Southern Pine's FAQ page

 However, student-driven clubs and activities will be available as the school design develops.
 Additionally, students have access to the wide range of elective courses available at Sandhills Community College to enhance their innovative high school experience.

-Prior to the application period, MIHS staff will meet with 8th grade students during the school day and families during the evenings in all public and charter middle schools.
+Prior to the application period, MIHS staff will offer parent information sessions in each public middle school and on the Sandhills Community College campus.
+Student information sessions will be provided at all MCS schools and charter schools as allowed.
 The application window will be advertised and open to all rising 9th grade students regardless of their current attendance location.
 Applications will be reviewed on an on-going basis and invitations sent to prospective students prior to spring break.

 What is the difference between the MIHS and CTE courses available at our current high schools?